24/7 Availability Call Today for a Free Consultation

 Not every criminal defense lawyer knows how to defend against allegations of probation violations.
 Our attorneys have successfully conducted numerous probation and bail violation hearings in both district and superior courts.
 If a person is on bail and they are accused of not keeping the peace and being of good behavior, they will most likely need a hearing to prove otherwise.

 Probation and bail violation hearings are some of the more difficult legal proceedings because the standard of guilt is extremely low.
 In Rhode Island, in order to be found as a violator, a judge must be convinced by a preponderance of the evidence that the defendant did not keep the peace and be of good behavior.
 If this standard is satisfied, a judge can sentence the defendant to all, some, or none of the time left of the individual's sentence.

 For example, if a person is on probation for a period of 5 years and is found to be in violation of their probation sentence, the judge can sentence him or her to any portion of the 5-year sentence.
 In contrast, if a person is on bail for an offense and they are found to be in violation of bail, the maximum amount of time a judge can sentence them is 90 days.

 You cannot afford to hire an inexperienced lawyer if you’ve been accused of a probation violation in Rhode Island or anywhere in Massachusetts.
 Don’t take chances with your future freedom.

-Contact The Law Office of Thomas C. Thomasian, Esq. to schedule a free consultation with a Rhode Island criminal defense lawyer.
+Contact The Law Office of Thomas C. Thomasian, Esq. to schedule a FREE consultation with a Rhode Island probation violation lawyer.